cloud-66-internal/help.cloud66.com/_skycap/the-basics/concepts-and-terminology.md

 Services are:

-* **Self-contained:** They do not depend on other parts of the software to function
+* **Self-contained ---** They do not depend on other parts of the software to function
-* **Modular:** They are defined by a discrete business function (e.g. “generate an invoice”, “send a notification”)
+* **Modular ---** They are defined by a discrete business function (e.g. “generate an invoice”, “send a notification”)
-* **Black boxes:** They do not reveal their inner workings to the other parts of the system
+* **Black boxes ---** They do not reveal their inner workings to the other parts of the system
-* **Reusable:** Because they are self-contained, services can plugged into many different workflows and systems without needing to be changed.
+* **Reusable ---** Because they are self-contained, services can plugged into many different workflows and systems without needing to be changed.

 SOA is a quite old idea (it dates back to the late 1970s) but with the rise of [microservices](#microservices) and [containerization]((#containers-and-containerization)) it is becoming increasingly popular and widely adopted.
 In many ways these new technologies have finally made the ideals of SOA achievable and scalable.